 The basic tax code can be changed up and down.
 There may be other amounts to add to the basic personal allowance which will increase the amount they can earn before paying any tax – and therefore reduce the amount of tax they have to pay.
 There can also be deductions, such as tax underpayments, that reduce the amount the person can earn before paying any tax and therefore increase the amount of tax they have to pay.

 The tax free amount, reduced or increased as necessary, is turned into a tax code.
 HMRC do this, but the easiest way to understand how it works is to take off the last number and add on a letter.
-For example, in 2017/18, someone whose tax free amount is just the personal allowance of £11,500 will have a tax code of 1150L.
-This code means that your employee is entitled to £958 tax free pay per month or £221 per week.
+For example, in 2018/19, someone whose tax-free amount is just the personal allowance of £11,850 will have a tax code of 1185L.
+This code means that your employee is entitled to £988 tax free pay per month or £228 per week.

 The letters used in tax codes often do not mean much to anybody.
 However they are there for HMRC to communicate with employers about changes to tax codes.
-Every year, for example, HMRC will issue guidance to employers telling them to uprate all ‘L’ codes for the new personal allowance amount.
+Every year, for example, HMRC will issue guidance to employers telling them to uprate all ‘L’ codes for the new personal allowance amount so that they can be carried forward into the new tax year.
 We talk about this annual process below.